viernes, 16 de diciembre de 1988

 A short word from your mouth

-is enough not to doubt
+is enough to banish doubt;

-I would know that heaven is on my side
+I would know that heaven is on my side,

 and that everything, everything will improve.